saveriogzz/8weeksqlchallenge/3_FoodieFi/B - Data Analysis Questions/README.md

 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

---TODO this can be done with a LEAD() windows function
 ```sql
 DROP TABLE IF EXISTS total_count;
 CREATE TEMP TABLE total_count AS (